ioBroker/ioBroker.javascript/docs/en/javascript.md

 It is possible a short type of createAlias:

 - `createAlias('myAlias', 'myDatapoint')` - simply create alias.0.myAlias that refernces to javascript.X.myDatapoint if it does not exist
-- `createAlias('myAlias', {id: {read: 'myReadDatapoint', write: 'myWriteDatapoint'}})` - create alias and reference to different read/write states
+- `createAlias('myAlias', {id: {read: 'myReadDatapoint', write: 'myWriteDatapoint'}})` - creates alias and reference to different read/write states

 For other details, see createState, it is similar.